Frequently Asked Questions

 If your device doesn’t support the app, you can still connect to the Link Free Wi‑Fi network.
 Similar to other public Wi‑Fi networks you might use in parks, cafés, or transit systems, Link Free Wi‑Fi is not encrypted and instead relies on the security of the individual websites and apps you use to protect information passing to and from your device.
 To ensure a website is encrypted, always check to see if a web address begins with 'https://'.
 Only log in or send personal information to websites you know are fully encrypted.

-- Is the Link Wi‑Fi app supported in New York City and the United Kingdom?
+- Is the Link Wi‑Fi app supported in New York City?

 Which operating systems are compatible with the Link Wi‑Fi app?

 The Link Wi‑Fi app is compatible with iOS 11 and higher and Android version 5 and higher.